Mimaland: History

-In January 1993, a 27-year-old Singaporean was killed while using the giant slide at the Mimaland pool.
 The incident shocked the public and resulted in a temporary closure of Mimaland.
 After improvement was done to the giant slide, Mimaland was reopened.
 However, a minor landslide caused damage to the walls of the same pool in May 1994.
 This incident caused muddy water to seep into the pool, causing the area to close to the public.

 Several parties, including government agencies, took the management of Mimaland to court on a number of offenses, among which were security control issues.
 As a result, the court barred Mimaland from continuing its operations.
 Mimaland was closed permanently in 1994.
 Mimaland relics still exist to this day.